-When being higher than 2 400 m (8 000 ft), the human body may experience hypoxia, which is a medical term for a shortage of oxygen supply in human organism.
-At an elevation of 3 000 m (10 000 ft), the amount of oxygen in the air drops to just a two-thirds of what it is at sea level.
+When being higher than 2 400 m (8 000 ft), the human body may experience hypoxia, which is a medical term for a shortage of oxygen supply in a human organism.
+At an elevation of 3,000 m (10,000 ft), the amount of oxygen in the air drops to just two-thirds of what it is at sea level.
 The body´s reaction to the shortage of oxygen is called altitude sickness, mountain illness, or a medically more accurate variant, acute mountain sickness (AMS).

 All of this may happen to less experienced climbers.
+It certainly happened to me in Chile and Peru.
 Usually when you ascend too quickly, without proper acclimatization, or when you sleep at high elevation.
 AMS may take in a number of symptoms, some being mild and some pretty ominous.
 Let’s take a look at them… but first, take a look at this handsome hiker.

 Altitude sickness manifests itself in various forms, depending on its severity.
 However, it can be tricky, as the first occurring symptoms are basically the same as when you have a hangover: